Bdot42/mfakto/README.txt

 - AMD Catalyst 11.4 is the minimum required version.
 It is recommended to use 11.10 or above as the AMD APP SDK has been discontinued.
-- AMD APP SDK 2.5 or higher (not needed for Catalyst 11.10 or above)
-- users with an older version should make sure the path to the appropriate library folder is included in the system Path variable:
+- otherwise: AMD APP SDK 2.5 or higher.
+In this case, make sure the path to the appropriate library folder is in the system Path variable:

       32-bit -> %AMDAPPSDKROOT%\lib\x86
       64-bit -> %AMDAPPSDKROOT%\lib\x86_64